namsor/namsor-csharp-sdk2/docs/PersonalApi.md

             try
             {
-                // [USES 10 UNITS] Infer the likely country of origin of a personal name.
+                // [USES 10 UNITS PER NAME] Infer the likely country of origin of a personal name.
 Assumes names as they are in the country of origin.
 For US, CA, AU, NZ and other melting-pots : use 'diaspora' instead.
                 FirstLastNameOriginedOut result = apiInstance.Origin(firstName, lastName);
                 Debug.WriteLine(result);
             }